 Unlike most neighbouring countries, Switzerland has no state-supervised volunteering strategy and does not carry out systematic research into voluntary work.
 The SSCG, therefore, decided in 2002 to conduct a broad-sweeping survey on the status quo of voluntary commitment in Switzerland and thus create a well-documented source of information for research into the country’s volunteering efforts.
 Following studies in 2007, 2010 and 2016, the SSCG plans to carry out a fourth research project into the status of voluntary work in Switzerland and publish it in the Swiss Volunteering Survey 2020.
 Two-thirds of the questions in the survey will be identical to those of 2007, 2010 and 2016, which should help us to highlight trends in voluntary activity in Switzerland.
 The remaining questions will serve to provide fresh insights into the issue of voluntary work.
 The Volunteering Survey is a scientific instrument with a practical orientation and was designed to identify the level of willingness for public commitment and at the same time serve as an indicator of social change.

-The Swiss Volunteering Survey was originally initiated and is maintained by the SSCG and is sponsored by the Migros Cultural Percentage, as well as 30 other partner organizations.
-It is supported by the Federal Statistical Office and is under the scientific guidance of the Institute of Political Science of the University of Bern.
+The Swiss Volunteering Survey was originally initiated and is maintained by the SSCG and is sponsored by the Migros Cultural Percentage and the Beisheim Foundation, as well as 30 other partner organizations.
+It is supported by the Federal Statistical Office and is under the scientific guidance of the research institute Lamprecht & Stamm with the collaboration of the survey institute LINK.